-- Auto updates for Apple VPP apps.
-When you add a VPP account (Settings > iOS Settings), you can now enable auto updates for all iOS apps.
-See the App Auto Update setting in iOS Volume Purchase Program.
+- Auto updates for Apple volume purchase apps.
+When you add a volume purchase account (Settings > iOS Settings), you can now enable auto updates for all iOS apps.
+See the App Auto Update setting in iOS Volume Purchase.

 Fixed issues in Endpoint Management 19.6.0

 The following error is displayed while adding a registry key to a Windows Embedded Compact policy if the length of the registry value exceeds 2048 characters:

 Console error: could not execute statement; SQL [n/a]; nested exception is org.hibernate.exception.DataException: could not execute statement.
 [CXM-59446]